gaultier/blog/an_optimization_and_debugging_story_go_dtrace.md

 The problem with computer programs is that there are a black box.
 You normally have no idea what they are doing.
 If you're lucky they will print some stuff.
 If you're lucky.

 If only there was a tool that shows me precisely what the hell my program is doing...
 And I could dynamically choose what to show and what to hide to avoid noise...
 Oh wait this has been existing for 20 years.
 DTrace of course!

+> A debugger would also work in that case (command line program running on a developer workstation), but it pretty much requires recompiling with different Go build options which kills iteration times.
+>
+> Contrary to popular belief, Go is not a crazy fast compiler.
+It's a smart compiler that avoids compiling stuff it already compiled in the past.
+But if a lot of code *does* need to be recompiled, it's not *that* fast.

 If you're still not convinced to use DTrace yet, let me show you its superpower.
 It can show you *every* function call your program does!
 That's sooo useful when you do not know the codebase.
 Let's try it, but we are only interested in calls from within `NewMigrationBox`, and when we exit `NewMigrationBox`, we should stop tracing, because each invocation will anyway be the same: